mujx/hakatime/README.md

 1. Point your browser to [http://localhost:8080](http://localhost:8080)
 2. Create a new user.
 3. Create an API token and set up your Wakatime client with it.

-_NOTE_: In order to start sending data from your editor, you'll have to change the original URL on the Wakatime client with the one of your Hakatime instance.

 ## CLI options